 Raising Earthworms to Feed the Flock

-Note that I have decided to duplicate the article in the Composting section, The Boxwood Vermicomposting System, so that it appears here as well, offering the option of cultivating earthworms as high-protein feed for poultry.
-The original article, published in the April/May 2008 issue of Backyard Poultry Magazine, was titled “Poultry Feed from Worm Bins.”
+Note that I have duplicated the article in the Composting section, The Boxwood Vermicomposting System, so that it appears here as well, offering the option of cultivating earthworms as high-protein feed for poultry.

 Regular visitors to this site know I am always looking for integrated patterns in which one element in the homestead, food-self-sufficiency enterprise supports and enables another; in which problems transform into benefits; and in which the homesteader finds unexpected synergies—that is, biological efficiencies that surpass in sophistication and beauty the crude “efficiencies” of machine and chemical agriculture.
 There is no better example of integrating efficiencies than the vermicomposting bin.